xquintana/LineHighlighter/README.md

 * Added a data structure in order to hold and manage the substrings used to highlight the lines (_CHighlightFilter/CFilterManager_)
 * Added a dialog to edit the highlight filters (_HighlightDlg_)
 * Added a command handler that shows this dialog (_ShowConfigDlg_)
-* Changed the location of the output files
+* Changed the location of the output files of the project.